DeepSec-prover/DeepSec-prover.github.io/manual/advanced.md

 The [command line](#command-distributed) and graphical user interface allow to set the values for

-* the number of local and remote workers -- the default is to use all available, physical cores;
+* the number of local and remote workers -- when set to 'auto' all available, physical cores are used;
-* the minimum number of jobs created in the job creation phase -- the default value is 100 x the number of workers;
+* the minimum number of jobs created in the job creation phase -- when set to 'auto' the number of jobs is 100 $\times$ the total number of workers;
 * the round timer -- the default value is 120 seconds.